 Nib & Performance (10/10) – I went with a medium nib, but I do remember a F was also available, and I did end up purchasing it about 10 years later.
-Of course, I dropped the nib while in university and it has never written the same, so I typically stick with the M. The nib and grip section are stuck together, but you can swap the new nib/grip section in as a complete unit.
-I don’t know if they are available for purchase anymore, but I bet they are.
+Of course, I dropped the nib while in university and it has never written the same, so I typically stick with the M. The nib and feed are removable from the grip section, and there are several different Waterman nibs that are compatible with the Laureat.
+I don’t know if the original Laureat nibs are available for purchase anymore, but I bet they are.

 MB Alfred Hitchcock ink

 I am pretty sure the nib is gold plated steel, but it writes better than any other steel nib I’ve tried.
 Perhaps because I’ve written with it for years!
 The nib is quite wet and most inks make the nib seem like it writes a little bit more wide than a regular M. It works well on all different types of paper, but really shines on CF and Rhodia.
 The nib is smooth and delicious, and a real pleasure to write with.